Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 3. User retention was constantly dropping, with average retention around 80%.
 This might mean that the content wasn't updated often enough to keep old users interested.
 4. Margin was -94% which is predictable in the first months of the operation.
 A lot of changes are needed to achieve the desired 25% margin, most importantly improving CAC and retention.

-### Case Study 3:
+### Case Study 3: Statistical Analysis of Delivery Service Metrics
 Project for a delivery service.
 The main task was to find in which situations there was a shortage of delivery persons.
 The management was planning to provide additional incentives to eliminate such shortages.

 #### Tasks
-1. Analise order to assignment conversion and average delivery person assignment time during rush hours vs normal hours.
+1. Analise order to assignment conversion and average delivery person assignment time during peak hours vs off-peak hours.
 Find out if there is any statistically significant difference.
 2. Analise conversion and average assignment time by districts.
 Find out if there is any statistically significant difference.
 3. Analise conversion depending on the distance.
 Take into account that assignment algorithms differ for distances up to and over 5 km.
 Find out if there is any statistically significant difference.